ShihabIslam789/Sudoku/README.md

 # Sudoku
-A game of Sudoku using a backtracking Algorithm and a graphical GUI for Aesthetic.
+A game of Sudoku using a backtracking Algorithm and a graphical GUI for Aesthetic. <br>
-To initiate and play the game run GUI.py
+To initiate and play the game run GUI.py <br>

-Library requirements: Pygame
+Library requirements: Pygame <br>
-run in terminal 'pip install Pygame'
+run in terminal the command 'pip install Pygame' <br>

 # ToolTip
 Upon start the player can click on any of the boxes and insert a number.
 Press Enter to confirm the player input in the box.